Regulations for Pre-sessional English and International Pathway Programmes

 1.3 Admission

-1.3.2 The Pre-sessional course or International Pathway that a student may be admitted to is dependent upon the SELT score already obtained and the degree course/programme for which the student has a conditional offer to study.
-Students need to check these requirements carefully with the Coventry University Recruitment and Admissions (CURAL).
+1.3.2 The Pre-sessional course that a student may be admitted to is dependent upon the SELT score already obtained and the degree course/programme for which the student has a conditional offer to study.
+Students need to check these requirements carefully with CU Recruitment and Admissions (CURAL).
+Professional bodies may require a higher standard of English, which will be stipulated in the Course Specification.

 *Students who do not need a Student Route visa may be accepted with equivalent scores on Cambridge Preliminary, FCE or CAE; PTE Academic; TOEFL iBT; or the Coventry University English Test (CUET), or other English Tests designated as acceptable for entry purposes by CURAL, on a case-by-case basis.